OpenDriveLab/DriveLM/README.md

 ### :fire: DriveLM: The *first* language-driving dataset facilitating P3 and logic
-- Introduce the reasoning ability of large language model in AD to make decision and ensure explainable planning.
-- In the dataset of DriveLM, we facilitates Perception, Prediction and Planning (P3) with human-written reasoning logic as connection.
-- AD visual-language model with chain-of-thought ability to produce better planning result

 <center>

 |  Dataset  | Base Dataset |      Language Form    |   Content | Scale      |  Release?|